 Every Drop Counts

 More than 1 trillion gallons of water are wasted in U.S. homes each year from easy-to-fix leaks.
-That’s why OCWA is participating in Fix a Leak Week, March 18 through 24, 2013, and we encourage you to join us during
+That’s why OCWA encourages you to participate in Fix a Leak Week, every year, generally in the 3rd week of March.

 Sponsored by the U.S. Environmental Protection Agency’s (EPA’s) WaterSense® program, Fix a Leak Week is an opportunity to improve the water efficiency of your home by finding and fixing leaks.
-In the average home, household leaks waste more than 10,000 gallons of water each year.
-That’s the amount of water needed to wash 270 loads of laundry!
+In the average home, household leaks waste more than 10,000 gallons of water each year and ten percent of homes have leaks that waste 90 gallons or more per day.
+Common types of leaks found in the home are worn toilet flappers, dripping faucets, and other leaking valves.
+These types of leaks are often easy to fix, requiring only a few tools and hardware that can pay for themselves in water savings.
+Fixing easily corrected household water leaks can save homeowners about 10 percent on their water bills.

 HERE’S HOW TO IDENTIFY LEAKS AROUND YOUR HOME: